 In Greater China, a country that represents almost 30% of global manufacturing output, leading companies are harnessing intelligent manufacturing technologies - from the internet of things to 3D printing - to transform their operations and business models in a responsible way, showing great promises across industries.
 The manufacturers of the Global Lighthouse Network (GLN) have been identified at the forefront of this journey, by deploying these technologies at scale and generating new value and customer experiences within the factory and across value chains.
 Till now, there are 103 leading factory plants in this community – 37 of which are in Greater China.
 They came together to form the intelligent manufacturing community, fostering knowledge exchange globally and placing environmental, social, and governance (ESG) on the top of their agenda, with a strong focus on sustainability priorities and workforce engagement.

-What is the World Economic Forum doing on manufacturing and production?
+What is the World Economic Forum doing on manufacturing and value chains?